replaceitem/carpet-discarpet/docs/Setup.md

 ## Making a script

-Now its time time to create your bot scarpet script!
+Now it's time to create your bot scarpet script!

 Since Discarpet supports multiple bots at the same time, you need to specify which bot you want to use in your script.
 This is done by specifying a `'bot'` to the config line, like this: